 You may feel like asking for tiny details will seem rude, intrusive, or critical.
 But keep in mind that you’re not asking for details to catch your partner doing something wrong.
 You’re letting them know that you care about them and are interested in what interests them.
 Maybe you won’t learn anything new—but you will communicate a genuine interest in the small details that make up your partner’s day.
 And it’s those insignificant moments that make up the reality of our lives.

-2. Don’t just ask about small insignificant experiences.
+2. Don’t just ask about mundane experiences.
 Share them.
 A recent study published in Psychological Science found that we feel closer to others when we can talk about experiences we have in common.
-I have found, for example, that couples having relationship difficulties can take a first step to repairing a rupture by talking about their children, especially if they can be encouraged to speak of pleasant moments or cute incidents.
+I have found, for example, that couples having relationship difficulties can take a first step toward repairing a rupture by talking about their children, especially if they can be encouraged to speak of pleasant moments or cute incidents.
 Of course, since many conflicts occur around the rearing of families, you will have to be careful not to bring up moments that will trigger further discord.
 But even if something you say does start a conflict, you can find a shared moment by recognizing that you were both trying to figure out the best solution for a child that you love.

 These shared experiences do not have to be in words.
 A second study reported in Psychological Science showed that words are not necessary for the shared feelings to improve a relationship.
 Just doing something at the same time—riding bikes, watching a movie, or eating dessert, intensifies both pleasant and unpleasant experiences.
 If a picture is worth a thousand words, a tiny action can be worth even more.
 Reach out and take your partner’s hand.
 Or if one or both of you are not the hand-holding type, simply stand so that some small part of your body makes contact, even if only for a few seconds.
 These are times when talking about the experience can actually destroy the moment of intimacy.
 Just share it in silence.